2nd Annual Malmö Conference on Managing Resistance in ISTDP, June 7-8th

 Day 2 ticket: $250

 The early bird two-day ticket is available until 2024-02-29.
 Members of the Swedish/Danish ISTDP Societies get a 10% discount on all prices (use the campaign code “member” when you buy the ticket).
 Full time students get a 20% discount (use the campaign code “fulltimestudent“).
+Day one tickets can be bought using the campaign code “dayone”, and Day two tickets can be bought using the campaign code “daytwo”.
 Please note that additional taxes will be charged depending on your country of residence.

 You can buy tickets by following this link.